 Thus, managing obesity will require treatments to “counteract these compensatory mechanisms and reduce appetite.”

 They noted that bariatric surgery has been shown to have positive effects on hunger-mediating hormones, but the procedure isn’t readily available to most patients.

 The study was limited by its high attrition rate, which the researchers said is typical for long-term weight loss studies.

-May be a good and safe way to lose weight is not to cut dramatically the amount of calories we eat, but be selective with the foods we eat.
+Maybe a good and safe way to lose weight is not to cut dramatically the number of calories we eat, but be selective with the foods we eat.
 As you well know, emphasizing fruits and vegetables and decreasing foods in your diet that are in fat and sugar is a good course of action.